Calculations

 Calculations in the healthcare setting

 The ResourcePharm website has a large collection of materials concerned with drug calculations in practice.
 You'll find example clinical problems involving calculations, worked examples, and maths tuition in a variety of healthcare settings.
-There’s a lot of material here ranging from basic to more specialist.
+There’s a lot of material here ranging from basic to more specialist specialist from UK and international sources.
+Remember that practice may vary between countries and may not be representative of what happens in the NHS.

 Our quiz